chaoxu/blog/posts/2014-11-22-applications-of-finger-tree.md

 Otherwise, all "$O(T)$ time" should be replaced with "$O(T)$ monoid operation, function evaluation, function composition and constant time operations.".

 Such data structure exists.
 The first $3$ operation are supported by finger tree [@Hinze2006].
 It is not hard to add the last operation, the idea is to tag nodes with an function $f$(in the beginning $f$ is just the identity), and it means "apply $f$ to everything below!".
 It propagate only when the lower level nodes need to be accessed, therefore the cost would be charged into the other operations.
 Many other binary search trees probably can implement these operations too.
 For example, if the dynamic optimality conjecture for splay tree is true, it be best to use splay tree for implementation.
 However, that's beside the point.
 The point is to have an abstract data structure over a monoid sequence.
+The abstraction deals away with all the mess hidden by the data structure.

 # Extend its power